george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     sta_if = network.WLAN(network.STA_IF);
     ...

+Then press the reset button on the board - you'll see the a boot sequence similar to the one seen above when working with the Hello World example:

+    I (519) cpu_start: Pro cpu up.
+    I (519) cpu_start: Application information:
+    I (519) cpu_start: Compile time:     Dec 20 2019 07:56:38
+    I (522) cpu_start: ELF file SHA256:  0000000000000000...
+    I (528) cpu_start: ESP-IDF:          v4.0-beta1
+    I (533) cpu_start: Starting app cpu, entry point is 0x40083014 I (526) cpu_start: App cpu up.

+You can confirm that it's found the 4MB of flash RAM:

+    >>> import esp
+    >>> esp.flash_size()
+    4194304

+And then try turning on the red LED that's next to the USB port and connected to GPIO #13:

+    >>> import machine
+    >>> pin13 = machine.Pin(13, machine.Pin.OUT)
+    >>> pin13.value(1)

+And then turn it off like so:

+    >>> pin13.value(0)

+You can discover more about the available modules like so:

+    >>> help("modules")
+    __main__          gc                uctypes           urequests
+    ...
+    framebuf          ucryptolib        ure
+    Plus any modules on the filesystem
+    >>> import machine
+    >>> dir(machine)
+    [...
+'DEEPSLEEP', 'DEEPSLEEP_RESET', ..., 'sleep', 'time_pulse_us', 'unique_id', 'wake_reason']

+You can find the documentation for the standard libraries and the MicroPython-specific libraries [here](https://docs.micropython.org/en/latest/library/index.html#python-standard-libraries-and-micro-libraries).

-You can then work through the MicroPython introduction to the [ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html) as there's no separate version for the ESP32 and the two are identical for the steps covered here.
+And you can work through the MicroPython introduction to the [ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html) as there's no separate version for the ESP32 and the two are identical for the steps covered here.